NollKollTroll/zeddy-audio-jukebox/README.md

 There are command line options for changing the dither and error diffusion in the converter, try them out for different/better results.

-## Transcoding / RAW
+## Transcoding / RAW, SOX

 The required audio files can be created by following this process:

 1. Convert the input file test.mp3 to a raw 22109 Hz audio file, 8-bit unsigned, mono, named audio03.raw:<br>
 sox test.mp3 -t raw -r 22109 -b 8 -e unsigned-integer -c 1 audio03.raw

-2. Calculate the number of blocks to play by taking the file-length divided by 256.
+2. Calculate the number of blocks to play by taking the file-size divided by 256.
 The integer part without rounding is the number of blocks to use in the playlist.

 The replay rate of 22109 Hz is less than 0.27% faster than 22050 Hz, so it is OK to use that if converting sound by some other means.

+## Transcoding / RAW, with Audacity

+1. Open an audio file in Audacity.
+2. Convert to mono:
+	- Tracks / Mix / Mix stereo down to mono.
+3. Resample track to 22050Hz:
+	- Tracks / Resample / select 22050, press OK.
+4. Change **Project Rate (Hz)** to 22050, usually in the bottom row, left selector box.
+5. Export to RAW:
+	- File / Export / Export Audio
+	- Just above the **Save** button, change to **Other uncompressed files**.
+	- In **Header** select **RAW (Header-less)**.
+	- In **Encoding** select **Unsigned 8-bit PCM**.
+	- Name the file something simple like TRACK01.RAW.
+	- Press the **Save** button.
+6. Calculate the number of blocks to play, two alternatives:
+	- In a file browser, get the file-size in bytes, divide this by 256, cut off the decimals.
+	- In Audacity, bottom row, change to **Start and End of Selection** and below that select **samples** instead of time.
+Select / All will give you a large number in the info box below the **Start and End of Selection**.
+Take this number, divide by 256, cut off the decimals.
+7. Edit the zajraw.asm file to use the file-name and number of blocks from the transcoding above.

 ## Emulators